breakthatbass/algorithms/README.md

 ### by Robert Sedgewick & Kevin Wayne

 This repo holds my solutions to the exercises in the book.

-The book provides a library called [algos4](https://algs4.cs.princeton.edu/code/) to make certain things simpler to spend less time on syntax and more time on the theory behind the data structures and algorithms.
-However, I try to use the library sparingly because another goal of mine was to learn Java.
+*in progress...*

+[algos4](https://algs4.cs.princeton.edu/code/) - library provided by Princeton University and the authors of the book.

 When using the library:
 compile: `javac-algs4 file.java`
 run: `java-algs4 file`

+As far as I know, the answers are right.
+If you see any that are wrong feel free to open an issue or pull request.